urosherman/urosherman.github.io/_pages/projects.md

 - Macroprudential Policies and Inequalities in Europe: The Impact of Portfolio Composition *(with Gagnon, MH., and Gimet, C.)*

 ##### **Sectoral Heterogeneity and Monetary Policy**
-- ectoral Exposure to Aggregate Fluctuations, Employment Risk and Monetary Policy
+- Sectoral Exposure to Aggregate Fluctuations, Employment Risk and Monetary Policy

 ##### **Stabilisation and Inequality**
 - Stabilisation Policies with Unequal Exposure to Business Cycles